Support and activities

 Pass holders can also use Stagecoach buses in South Yorkshire to travel free of charge to their hospital appointments before 9.30am.

 Journey assistance cards

-Journey assistance cards are useful in letting the driver know you have a disability or need help.
-You can use them to let the driver know you have hearing difficulties or need time to sit down as well as a range of other things.
+Journey assistance cards are useful.
+You can let the driver know you have a disability or need help.
+You can use them to let the driver know you have hearing needs or need time to sit down as well as a range of other things.
 These are available from The Information Centre at the Interchange and the Age UK Barnsley on Eldon Street.
 Find out more about journey assistance cards or call Traveline, South Yorkshire’s transport helpline on 01709 515151.

 Barnsley's wonderful parks and open spaces

-Whether it’s gentle exercise or something more challenging, team sports or individual or group exercise, from gardening to football there’s something for everyone.
+Whether it’s gentle exercise or something more challenging.
+Team sports or person or group exercise, from gardening to football there’s something for everyone.